Understanding Map Projections

 Compromise and Pseudocylindrical Projections

-Map projections directly influence how we perceive and analyze physical geography, including landforms, water bodies, and natural phenomena.
-Because no projection can simultaneously show all features accurately, the choice of projection can dramatically alter the apparent size, shape, and orientation of mountains, rivers, coastlines, and climatic zones.
+Map projections significantly influence how we perceive and analyze physical geography, including landforms, water bodies, and natural phenomena.
+Because no projection can simultaneously represent all features without distortion, the choice of projection can profoundly affect the apparent size, shape, and orientation of mountains, rivers, coastlines, and climatic zones.

 Distortion of Landmass Area and Shape